emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 Check the running statistics of the Microsoft SQL Server Sink.

-- For the Sink used to store messages, there should be one new matching and one new outgoing message.
+- For the Sink used to store messages, there should be 1 new matching and 1 new outgoing message.
 Check whether the data is written into the `mqtt.dbo.t_mqtt_msg` data table.

 ```bash
 1> SELECT * from mqtt.dbo.t_mqtt_msg